Shikaga/PitchBlackAnalysis/index.md

 This is often the kind of opening scene that a larger, more expensive science fiction movie would use to set up their main character.
 Perhaps this was a flashback, and she has since been rescued is now currently unable to forgive herself for trying to sacrifice all those people.
 One logical thing to do now, would be to cut to her waking up screaming in bed, before suddenly realising that she was just reliving her nightmare.
 Pan over to the futuristic alarm clock, showing that it is 3:34 in the morning, but never mind going back to sleep, Carolyn is going to wake up and brood.

 But fear not, soon an old friend calls her.
 They need a brilliant pilot.
 She says that she doesn't do that anymore.
-Ever since… "You can't blame yourself for that Carolyn, you did what you had to do."
+Ever since...
+"You can't blame yourself for that Carolyn, you did what you had to do."
 After a little bit of backstory, and perhaps a hint of past romance, she decides to at least listen to the offer.
 They get dinner in a shady diner with a shady backer, and after enough exposition, we are off on a good science fiction romp.

 Instead, *Pitch Black* continues.
 Fry quickly assesses the damage, gathers to survivors and addresses the "Riddick problem".
 A lot of time is put into her emotion, and feelings at this point in the film.
 The guilt that she feels for Owens' death, not to mention trying to kill the rest of passengers.